novoalab/EpiNano/test_data/make_predictions/readme.txt

 ## known modification sites
-this is from a real biological example. known modiified sites are 2826 and 2880.
+this is a real biological example with known pseudoU modifications at sites 2826 and 2880.

 ## reference file